ronakupadhyaya/Horizons-week-04/day1/vault/README.md

     - Go to http://localhost:3000/login and try to log in using usernames and passwords from `passwords.plain.json`
     - Successful login should take you to http://localhost:3000/ (:warning:Your username won't show up yet.
-We'll fix this in Exercise 2.:warning:)
+We'll fix this in Part 2.:warning:)
     - Unsuccessful login should take you to http://localhost:3000/login

-## Exercise 2.
+## Part 2.
 Sessions with Cookie Session

 Once you've got the local strategy working, let's get sessions working as well.